Embracing Cloud Architecture: Switching to Serverless Cloud Architecture

 Serverless Model – In a serverless model, all resources are managed by your vendor, meaning you only have to pay for resources when they are being used.
 Payment starts when a request is made and ends when execution finishes.
 Customers never pay for idle capacity.

-The benefits of serverless architecture are far-reaching, impacting nearly every part of the business.
 For developers, built-in service integrations and high availability, and the third-party management of infrastructure tasks all free up

 time to focus on customer needs.
 For business leaders, lower costs and improved scalability mean faster implementation of strategic business improvements.
 Some of the major benefits of serverless architecture for business owners include: